mikeheyn/stagewood-test/readme.md

 ** Wrapping up **

 Thanks for giving me the opportunity to introduce myself to React.
-It's bare-bones close-to-javascript style makes me already like it more than Angular, which just feels bloated.
+It's bare-bones close-to-javascript style makes me already like it more than Angular, which I would describe as bloated.